Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 statistical significance
-Stigler's law of eponymy = inventor = the one who bring to attention, not the discoverer https://en.wikipedia.org/wiki/Stigler%27s_law_of_eponymy stoicism -- Rudyard Kipling "If" https://en.wikipedia.org/wiki/If%E2%80%94 Streisand effect = Increased awareness of information caused by efforts to suppress it Sturgeon's law = "90% of everything is crap" https://en.wikipedia.org/wiki/Sturgeon%27s_law submarine = hidden project until ready
+Stigler's law of eponymy = inventor = the one who bring to attention, not the discoverer https://en.wikipedia.org/wiki/Stigler%27s_law_of_eponymy stoicism -- Rudyard Kipling "If" https://en.wikipedia.org/wiki/If%E2%80%94 straw-dog proposal = (biz jargon) a brainstormed simple draft proposal intended to generate discussion of its disadvantages and to spur the generation of new and better proposals https://en.wikipedia.org/wiki/Straw_man_proposal  https://www.linkedin.com/pulse/straw-man-versus-straw-dog-michael-schwartz/
+Streisand effect = Increased awareness of information caused by efforts to suppress it Sturgeon's law = "90% of everything is crap" https://en.wikipedia.org/wiki/Sturgeon%27s_law submarine = hidden project until ready